dotnet-zipdiff-utils/zipdiff/README.md

 Valid options are:

-	--comparecrcvalues            Compares the crc values instead of the file content --comparetimestamps           Compares timestamps instead of file content --outputfile                  Name of the output file
+	--comparecrcvalues            Compares the CRC values instead of the file content --comparetimestamps           Compares timestamps instead of file content --ignorecase                  Performs case-insensitive string comparison on the file name --outputfile                  Name of the output file
 	--exitwitherrorondifference   Use an error code other than 0, if differences have been detected --regex                       Regular expression to match files to exclude